 Limited data on youth court involvement were available for all youth in J-MHAP.
 The vast majority of youth were appointed a MHA on a CRA case (87%).
 Approximately 6% of cases on which MHAs were appointed were Delinquency, 5% were Care and Protection, 1% were Permanency, and 1% were "other."
-However, almost one third of youth (30%) had court involvement in addition to the case for which the MHA was appointed at time of appointment.1 Of youth with additional court involvement at any point during MHA involvement, the most common pattern was of youth who received a MHA on a CRA case but also had delinquency involvement, also referred to as dual-status youth (n=29).
-In total, about one-third of youth (38%, n=39) had some type of delinquency or criminal charges during the MHA appointment, 2 of whom had charges in adult court.
-Youth in the evaluation subset had MHAs appointed on similar types of cases to all youth in J-MHAP, with a slightly higher percentage having MHAs appointed on delinquency cases (10%).
+However, over one third of youth (36%) had court involvement in addition to the case with the MHA during the course of the appointment.
+Of youth with additional court involvement at any point during MHA involvement, the most common pattern was of youth who received a MHA on a CRA case but also had delinquency involvement, also referred to as dual-status youth (n=44).
+In total, in about one-third of cases (34%, n=55), youth had some type of delinquency or criminal charges during the MHA appointment, 2 of whom had charges in adult court.
+Youth in the evaluation subset had MHAs appointed on similar types of cases to all youth in J-MHAP.